NinjaCoder-4Ever/Anglit_Laam/README.md

 Can do all the above and:

 9) Can delete a student or teacher from the system.
-10) Can sign-up a new teacher.
+10) Can sign-up a new teacher and admin.
 11) Can change the working days of teachers.
 * The super admin's capabilities lean on the fact that they can approach the firebase console and authenticate new users as well as change minute details in the database itself.